 The importance of inventory forecasting

-Predicting future sales or customer orders is the logical starting point of all business planning activity, including inventory purchasing.
+Forecasting future sales or customer orders is the logical starting point of all business planning activity, including inventory purchasing.
 If you can accurately forecast future demand, you can optimise your inventory purchasing processes and reduce carrying costs, both of which ultimately affect your bottom line.

-Inventory forecasting methods
+Inventory forecasting methods and models

 There are two top level inventory forecasting methods to consider when calculating demand: the quantitative inventory forecasting model and qualitative inventory forecasting model.
 In general, qualitative forecasting is based on subjective opinions and insights, whereas quantitative forecasting is more focused on the use of historical demand data to predict the future.